-A sump pump is a submersible pump that sits at the bottom of a sump pit, which is typically installed at the lowest point in your basement or crawl space.
+A sump pump can be referred to as a rooter pump and is a submersible pump that sits at the bottom of a sump pit, which is typically installed at the lowest point in your basement or crawl space.
 The goal of a sump pump is to remove water from basement and crawl spaces to avoid flooding.

 Here’s how it works:

 - Ground water surrounding your home’s foundation is channeled into a perimeter drain system installed at the base of the foundation.

 - Water finds its way into the perforated drainpipes and is quickly diverted to the sump pit.